Ebbie

 Ebbie or Miracle at Christmas: Ebbie's Story is a 1995 American television film directed by George Kaczender, written by Ed Redlich, and starring Susan Lucci in the title role.
-It is a gender-reversed retelling of the 1843 novella A Christmas Carol by Charles Dickens, with a hard-hearted female character named Elizabeth "Ebbie" Scrooge in place of the miserly Ebenezer Scrooge, and the three spirits that come to visit Ebbie resemble three of her employees who she had been overly rude towards that day.
+It is a gender-reversed retelling of the 1843 novella A Christmas Carol by Charles Dickens, with a hard-hearted female character named Elizabeth "Ebbie" Scrooge in place of the miserly Ebenezer Scrooge, and the three spirits that come to visit Ebbie resemble three of her employees whom she had been overly rude towards that day.

 It premiered on December 4, 1995 on Lifetime Television.

 Plot

-Businesswoman Elizabeth "Ebbie" Scrooge has never appreciated Christmas.
+Businesswoman Elizabeth "Ebbie" Scrooge never loved Christmas.
 Rude and disrespectful, she doesn't give to the needy, nor does she care about her employees at Dobson's, the department store she owns.
-She also works on Christmas and advises her employees to do the same.
+She also works on Christmas, and advises her employees to do the same.

 On Christmas Eve, while working at Dobson's department store, Ebbie rudely dismisses two employees who are promoting perfume; she gives a very low "bonus" to a gift-wrapping employee named Rita who works two jobs, and she heartlessly fires a security guard named Luther for not being in the right place at the right time, much to his dismay.

 That night, after returning home, Ebbie encounters the ghost of her late business partner Jake Marley, who had died a year before.
 Marley's ghost transitions from one television program to another, then brings Ebbie back to Dobson's which has been closed for the night, where he appears right next to her.
 In the afterlife, Jake Marley is forced to continuously answer calls from God by using a Motorola cellphone, while wandering the earth as a punishment for his greed and selfishness in life.
 He tells Ebbie that she will be having three "appointments" at very specific times during the very early morning hours, which will try to help Ebbie change her ways and save her from being condemned to the same terrible afterlife as that of Marley.
 Ebbie scoffs at Marley's warnings, considering his visit to be a dream.

 At exactly 12:01 a.m., the first "appointment" - the Ghosts of Christmas Past - appear, taking the form of the two Dobson's employees who were promoting perfume earlier that day.
 They show her the Christmases which she has celebrated in her past, particularly the year her sister Francine died after nearly miscarrying her niece; Ebbie believes that Francine would have survived had she not left her alone to attend a party.
 That same year, Ebbie met Paul, who became her boyfriend.
 The Ghosts show Ebbie other, ensuing Christmases: Paul broke up with Ebbie because she valued her work over their relationship, Ebbie and Marley took over Dobson's, and finally Marley’s death.
 Ebbie then finds herself back in the deserted Dobson's, and tries to regather her thoughts.